Confessions on a Dance Floor: Legacy

 [The album] went straight to No. 1 everywhere except Mars.
 So too did the first single, "Hung Up", the video for which is on every time you turn on the TV.
 [Madonna] has reclaimed her place in the pop firmament with unrivaled ferocity.
 And she is a sterling example of pop survival.
 In a firmament that eats up artists like popcorn and where chart success is as fleeting as Jessica Simpson's attention span, Madonna remains an inspiring, intimidating beacon of permanence.
 Her longevity has thrived on her ability to continually reinvent herself by reading the winds of pop culture and taking her cue from there.

 With the Confessions on a Dance Floor era, Madonna broke several world records and the album resuscitated her music sales and popularity, after the critical disappointment of American Life.
 At that time, Madonna became the best-selling female artist in the European market and the fifth best-selling artist overall with a quadruple platinum award by the IFPI, equivalent of 4 million copies sold across the continent.
 In the United Kingdom, Confessions on a Dance Floor became one of the fastest selling albums ever, with first week sales of 217,610 copies according to the Official Charts Company.
 Also, Madonna earned a place in the Guinness Book of World Records as the "oldest artist to simultaneously top the UK singles and album charts".
-Album's influence has been noted on other works, including Dua Lipa's 2020 album, Future Nostalgia, Kim Petras's 2022 EP, Slut Pop, and Romy's solo debut album Mid Air (2023).
+The album's influence has been noted on other works, including Dua Lipa's 2020 album, Future Nostalgia, Kim Petras's 2022 EP, Slut Pop, and Romy's solo debut album Mid Air (2023).

-In February 2025, Madonna revealed to be working on a sequel to the album, which will be also produced by Stuart Price.
+In February 2025, Madonna revealed to be working on a sequel to the album, also to be produced by Stuart Price.
+The album, titled Confessions II, was released on July 3, 2026, via Warner.